tkhyn/django-actrack/README.rst

 When the same action is repeated over a number of objects or on the same object, it is useless to show very similar actions a number of times.

-``django-actrack`` can detect if an action that is being logged is similar to recent actions and, if it finds one, it amends it instead of creating a new one.
+``django-actrack`` provides a way to check if an action that is being logged is similar to recent actions and, if it finds one, it amends it instead of creating a new one.

 The definition of 'recent' can be changed by the ``GROUPING_DELAY`` setting, in seconds.
 Individually, it is also possible to change this delay or disable action grouping when calling ``actrack.log`` using the ``grouping_delay`` argument.

+By default, an action is considered 'similar' if it has the same actor, and at least the same `targets` or `related` objects.
+This can be customized by

+Grouping only occurs when the action queue is saved.

 Deleted items